 Patellofemoral syndrome causes

-When the kneecap is overloaded due to overuse or poor alignment, patellofemoral syndrome may occur.
-High impact sports like football, basketball, soccer, tennis and running can cause aggravation.
+When the kneecap is overloaded due to overuse or poor alignment, the patellofemoral syndrome may occur.
+High impact sports like football, basketball, soccer, tennis, and running can cause aggravation.

 Patellofemoral syndrome symptoms

 A common symptom of patellofemoral syndrome is a dull ache underneath the kneecap while walking down stairs, squatting, or getting up after long periods of time.
 You may also feel a painful grating or creaking sensation.